jnozzi/cocoadev.com/markdown/NSStream.md

 The subtle one is that individual unichars can get split across multiple bytes, and it's possible to receive the first part of a
-                 unichar in one packet, and the last parts in another packet, or to have the first part lie at the end of your buffer, in which case the data read from the stream in -readString won't be valid UTF-8 and the General/NSString initialization will fail
+                 unichar in one packet, and the last parts in another packet, or to have the first part lie at the end of your buffer, in which case the data read from the stream in -readString won't be valid UTF-8 and the NSString initialization will fail

 Finally the API also encourages you to think of writing one string, and reading one string but in fact it's entirely possible for -readString to return a partial string, or to return multiple sent strings concatenated together.

 ----

-It's not only possible for this to happen, it's normal, from what I've seen. -- General/RobRix
+It's not only possible for this to happen, it's normal, from what I've seen. -- RobRix

 ----